hedera-dev/hello-future-world-js/README.md

 ### Setup script

+What you will accomplish:

+1. Answer interactive prompts in a terminal to construct a `.env` file
+1. Generate accounts using a BIP-39 seed phrase (optional)
+1. Fund one of those accounts using the Hedera Testnet Faucet (optional)

+Steps:

 1. Enter name or nickname
    - Input any value, can be fictional/ anonymous/ etc
 1. Enter private key